George Yumnam

 Constraints on magnetism and correlations in RuO₂ from lattice dynamics and Mössbauer spectroscopy

-George Yumnam, Parul R. Raghuvanshi, John D. Budai, Dipanshu Bansal, Lars Bocklage, et al.
+George Yumnam, Parul R. Raghuvanshi, John D. Budai, Lars Bocklage, et al.

 Cell Reports Physical Sciences, 2025